jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ### Greenhouse Gases (GHG) and Their Impact on Climate

 The following map visualizes **linear trends in greenhouse gas emissions** for each country.
-The trends are estimated using the same **simple linear regression approach** applied previously to temperature changes, allowing for consistent comparison across indicators.
+The trends are estimated using the same **simple linear regression approach** previously applied to temperature changes, allowing for consistent comparisons across indicators.

 <div style="text-align:center; font-weight:bold; font-size:1.3em; margin-bottom:0.5em;">
 Greenhouse Gas Emissions Trend per Country